hrk1997/Flow_beginner/README.md

   'name' : A field type of String to store the person's name.

-  'fname' : A field type of String to store the person's father's name.
+  'firstname' : A field type of String to store the person's first name.
-  'mname' : A field type of String to store the person's mother's name.
+  'lastname' : A field type of String to store the person's last name.

-  'age' : A field type of UInt to store the person's age.
+  'class' : A field type of UInt to store the class in which the person is studying.

   'account' : A field type of Address to store the person's blockchain address.
 This is used to uniquely identify individuals in the 'people' mapping.

  addstudent() : This is a public function defined within the contract that allows users to add a new student's information to the 'people' mapping.
 It takes five
-   arguments: 'name','fname','mname','age' and 'account'.
+   arguments: 'name','firstname','lastname','class' and 'account'.

 init(): This is the contract's contstructor which is called when the contract is deployed.
 It intializes the contract's people mapping as an empty map.